WJ4IoT/Sunscreen/README.md

 Sunscreen Automation in Home Assistant (YAW2A)

 There are many type of sunscreen / blinds and perhaps after lights your next thing to automate.
-With fresh or read zero experience in Home Assistant and YAML's, tried to RTFM and find proper examples.
+With fresh or read zero experience in Home Assistant and YAML's, I ried to RTFM and find proper examples.
 The example suitable for my sunscreen I found in this topic from Remco:

 see: https://community.home-assistant.io/t/how-to-automate-my-awning-sunscreen/40813/91